 Computational Arts Prof Doug Van Nort receives AMPD Teaching Award

 Professor Doug Van Nort, Canada Research Chair in Digital Performance, was presented with School of the Arts, Media, Performance and Design Junior Teaching Award by Interim Dean Norma Sue Fisher-Stitt on September 20, at a reception in the Tribute Community Recital Hall.
-The award is in recognition of his teaching contributions to the Digital Media Program and the Departments of Music and Theatre.
+The award is in recognition of his teaching contributions to the Digital Media Program and the Department of Music.

 Since he joined York University in 2015, Van Nort has developed innovative courses exploring sound, performance, and telematics.
 He has also played an important role in the development of the Digital Media Graduate program which now offers a Master of Arts (MA) and a Master of Science (MSc), with a Doctor of Philosophy (PhD) coming in 2019.